plicease-legacy/Alien-o2dll/README.md

     C:\> po2dll -o foo.dll -l otherlib foo.o -version-info 0:0:0

 # DESCRIPTION

+**Note**: The idea was that I (or someone else) might end up using this somewhere else.
+I didn't realize that libbz2 was special, and that there are better ways of doing this.
+Please consider using [Alien::MSYS](https://metacpan.org/pod/Alien::MSYS) or `libtool` or something like that.

 o2dll is a shell script that is used in some build scripts used to create DLL files on Windows.
 Installing this module provides a perl interface to that command, as